AliyunContainerService/derrick/README.md

 3. Use your favorite text editor to modify the Dockerfile or other manifests before building and shipping the containers.
 4. Integrate into your workflow and have fun.

+## Architecture

+Derrick has basically the following processing layers:

+- **Rigging**: It bundles language specific logic into a package and hooks into derrick's lifecycle to detect the codebase and generate the Dockerfile.
+- **AutoParam**: This is called and reused by Riggings to detect dev environment and fill template with detected parameters like Go version, package name, etc.

 ## Language Support